quynhngandao/jquery-salary-calculator/README.md

-# Project Name

-[Project Instructions](./INSTRUCTIONS.md), this line may be removed once you have updated the README.md
+# My Weekend Jquery Calculator
 ## Description

-Your project description goes here.
+Created a calculator that takes user input and append it to a table.
+It also allows user to delete the input from table.
 What problem did you solve?
 How did you solve it?

 Additional README details can be found [here](https://github.com/PrimeAcademy/readme-template/blob/master/README.md).